iPad intake status

 Board-Level Repair in Action

-iPad data recovery uses the same microsoldering techniques demonstrated in our filmed logic board repairs.
-The board layout differs from iPhones, but the diagnostic methodology and tooling are identical.
+iPad data recovery uses the microsoldering techniques shown in this filmed logic board repair.
+The board layout differs from iPhones and MacBooks, but the diagnostic methodology and tooling are the same.

 iPad Data Recovery Questions